chef/chef-web-docs/content/reusable/md/ohai_automatic_attribute.md

-An automatic attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, and so on.
+An automatic attribute is a specific detail about a node, such as an IP address, a host name, or a list of loaded kernel modules.
 Automatic attributes are detected by Ohai and are then used by Chef Infra Client to ensure that they're handled properly during every Chef Infra Client run.
 The most commonly accessed automatic attributes are: